 Life of an Athlete Trainings

-LoA Staff members Sara and Ben are eager to visit each and every NHIAA member school to meet with students and discuss ways to improve the culture in the hallways of the school.
-Sara and Ben are available to schools for trainings on a variety of topics for different audiences.
-Sara and Ben have presented to students and coaches on goal setting, team dynamics, mental health, decision making, mission and vision statements, vaping, just to name a few!
+LoA Staff members are eager to visit each and every NHIAA member school to meet with students and discuss ways to improve the culture in the hallways of the school.
+LoA is available to schools for trainings on a variety of topics for different audiences.
+LoA has presented to students and coaches on goal setting, team dynamics, mental health, decision making, mission and vision statements, vaping, just to name a few!
 LoA is not just for athletes- many schools have integrated parts of the program to connect to all students in the school (i.e. "Life of a Blue Devil" at Epping High School).